KINFOO/kde-booklet/kde.md

 discover more at the end of this guide.

 The following is all about showing you how neat and efficient Plasma Desktop is.
-We will have an overview of applications and concepts which make you fell confortable and productive.
-Let you customise anything is KDE way of life, we hope you will enjoy it.
-If you are in the mood to contribute, know that your can collaborate in many ways such as traduction, promotion, art-work and much more.
+We will have an overview of applications and concepts which make you feel confortable and productive.
+Let you customize anything is the KDE way of life, we hope you will enjoy it.
+If you are in the mood to contribute, know that you can collaborate in many ways such as traduction, promotion, artwork and much more.

 The KDE Team.